johneastman/boomerang_go/docs/syntax.md

 ```

 ### Block Statements
 Block statements are multiple statements defined between `{` and `}`.
-These statements cannot be independently defined and appear as part of other constructs (functions, switch expressions, etc.).
+These statements cannot be independently defined and appear as part of other constructs (functions, when expressions, etc.).
 Block statements return the result of the last statement/expression wrapped in a list.

 If the block statement returns a value, the block statement will return `(true, <VALUE>)`, where `<VALUE>` is the returned value, and `true` indicates that a value was returned.
 For example, the below function utilizes a block statement that returns `a + b`, and because that statement/expression returns a value, the function will return `(true, a + b)`.
 ```